jonkwheeler/tsconfig-replace-paths/README.md

 # tsconfig-replace-paths
-Replace absolute paths to relative paths for package compilation
+Replace absolute paths to relative paths for package compilation.

+I'll add to this over time.
+Submit PR's if you like.
+Tag me on them.

 ## Getting Started
 First, install `tsconfig-replace-paths` as devDependency using yarn or npm.